HouseAlwaysWin/AspNetCore.JsonLocalization/README.md

 <hr/>

-By the way,you can localize your display attribute and error message with your dataannotation,for example:
+With this approach,you can localize your display attribute and error message with your dataannotation,for example:

 ```c#
  public class FormModel